DiegoBP02/Docker-Tutorial/README.md

+Docker tutorial project for learning purpose.
+This project was created as part of the tutorial "Docker Tutorial for Beginners [FULL COURSE in 3 Hours]" from the youtube channel TechWorld with Nana.

-## demo app - developing with Docker
+## Demo app - Developing with Docker

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles